-- Recruitment and retention Identifying common positions for cross-border recruitment of hospital personnel - The ageing workforce in the hospital sector Identifying member state and regional initiatives to promote realistic active ageing policies - New skill needs in the hospital sector Identifying the new roles and skills, that will be needed in healthcare in the future.

-Over the course of 2007 and the first half of 2008, the working groups identified solutions to some of the problems in these three areas.
-A full version of the 2006-07 work programme can be found in annex G.
+- New skill needs in the hospital sector Identifying the new roles and skills, that will be needed in healthcare in the future. - > The working groups identified solutions to some of the problems in these three areas.
+A full version of the 2006-07 work programme can be found in annex H.